How to write business collaboration emails for B2B?

 Tim writes his emails very carefully.
 He gets his email personalized using automated outreach tools like SmartReach.
 He mentions what he liked about them.
 He explained how they could both benefit from this collaboration.

 Tim believed in being honest and open, so he said why he thought they were a good fit.
+Tim also uses reputable SMTP servers to ensure that his emails are delivered reliably once drafted.

 Prepare yourself for a negative response.